Pravargav/Amadeus/SAC/CCOP-procurement-view-and-purchase-type.md

 - How much budget is required?
 - Is the spend **OpEx or CapEx**?
 - Which vendor or category does it belong to?
+- Quantity of the goods or services we are buying?
+- For what purpose we are buying?

 ### Typical Dimensions in Procurement View
 - Commodity
 - Vendor
 - Category
 - Purchase Type
-- Cost Center / Project
+- Project

 ---